 CRCDS is committed to maintaining a collegial environment in which all individuals are treated with respect and dignity.
 Each individual has the right to work and learn in a professional atmosphere that promotes equal opportunities and prohibits discriminatory practices, including sexual harassment and sexual misconduct.
 CRCDS, as an educational community, will respond promptly and equitably to reports of sex discrimination and harassment, sexual harassment, sexual violence, stalking, domestic violenc, dating violence, and sex- or gender-based harassment that does not involve conduct of a sexual nature in order to eliminate the harassment, prevent its recurrence, and address its effects on any individual or the community.

 CRCDS’s Sexual Misconduct Policy is Appendix I of the Campus Life Handbook, available on line at http://www.crcds.edu/resources-for/students/campus-life-a-policy-handbook/.

-CRCDS is committed to educating and promoting community awareness about the prevention of sex discrimination and harassment, sexual harassment, sexual violence, stalking, intimate partner violence, and sex- and gender-based harassment that does not involve conduct of a sexual nature.
+CRCDS is committed to educating and promoting community awareness about the prevention of sex discrimination and harassment, sexual harassment, sexual violence, stalking, domestic violence, dating violence, and sex- and gender-based harassment that does not involve conduct of a sexual nature.
 CRCDS disseminates its Sexual Misconduct Policy to all new members of the CRCDS community (students, faculty, staff, and administrators) upon their arrival at CRCDS.